 If you own an iPhone, iPad, Mac, iPod, or all of the above, you've likely looked into what Apple offers for headphones.
 They've released a few models under Apple's AirPods lineup and their subsidiary brand, Beats, but they don't have a wide selection to choose from.
 As such, not all recommendations on this list utilize Apple's W1/H1 and H2 chips, letting headphones pair seamlessly to your Apple devices.
 It's not strictly necessary, and most Bluetooth headphones will still work with Apple devices.
 Additionally, since newer iPhones no longer have a headphone jack, opting for a wireless pair of headphones is easier.

-We've tested more than 44 wireless in-ears and earbuds and below are our top recommendation for the best wireless earbuds for iOS to purchase in 2018.
-See also our recommendations for the best sounding wireless earbuds and the best truly wireless earbuds.
+We've tested over 240 wireless in-ears and earbuds; below are our top recommendations for the best wireless earbuds for iPhone users to purchase.
+See our recommendations for the best wireless earbuds, the best earbuds with a mic, and the best truly wireless earbuds.

-Our recommendations above are what we think are currently the best wireless earbuds for iPhone to buy for most people in each price range.
-We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors and availability (no headphones that are difficult to find or almost out of stock everywhere).
+Our recommendations above are what we think are currently the best wireless headphones for iPhone for most people to buy.
+We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).

-If you would like to choose for yourself, here is the list of all our reviews for wireless earbuds/in-ear headphones.
+If you would like to choose for yourself, here is the list of all our reviews for wireless earbuds and in-ear headphones, sorted by Bluetooth iOS latency.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
-Personal taste, preference and listening habits will matter more in your selection.
+Personal taste, preference, and listening habits will matter more in your selection.